CatalogueOfLife/backend/DEVELOPER-GUIDE.md

 #### Minimize visibility

-In a class API, you should support access to any methods and fields that you make accessible.
+In a class API, you should support access to any methods and core that you make accessible.
 Therefore, only expose what you intend the caller to use.
 This can be imperative when writing thread-safe code.